What Does a Chief Data Officer Do?

 The chief data officer also looks for ways to lower the cost of consuming and using data, which is critical as the volume of information that must be processed continues to climb.
 Finally, the chief data officer must ensure the quality of the data the enterprise is using and producing so that it can make informed and accurate decisions.

-A Doctor of Information Technology (DIT) degree can help prepare you for this role.
-If you’re a working professional who is considering earning a degree, you may want to consider an online degree program such as the online DIT program offered at Walden University, an accredited institution.
+A Doctor of Information Technology (DIT) degree program can help prepare you for this role.
+If you’re a working professional who is considering earning a degree, you may want to consider the online DIT program offered at Walden University, an accredited institution.
 By studying online, you can continue at your present job while completing your studies at home and according to your own schedule.
 The Walden DIT program enables you to analyze various IT problems and devise solutions that are appropriate for your workplace.
 You will also examine qualitative and quantitative research methods and complete a doctoral study to demonstrate your ability to critique and synthesize knowledge and theory in an applied IT project.
 In short, you will gain practical skills and knowledge that can put you on the path to a challenging career.

 Walden University is an accredited institution offering an online Doctor of Information Technology degree program.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.